 Massage therapy goes far beyond the pleasure and relaxation one feels during and after the massage.
 You may also be wondering if there are any actual and proven health benefits of massage.
 Studies have found that massage relieves stress, helps you manage depression and anxiety, relieves pain and stiffness, helps to regulate blood pressure, speeds recovery from injury, boosts your immunity, detoxifies your body, and also increases circulation.
 Massage therapy is even used in cancer treatment to stimulate the lymphatic system, eliminate toxins, and to help with nausea and fatigue.
 You’ll be improving the quality of your life and saving money on health related expenses while you relax and enjoy your massage.

 What Features To Look For?

-Massage chairs are pretty complex in their features and it can become confusing deciphering the massage chair “lingo”.
+Massage chairs are pretty complex in their features, and it can become confusing deciphering the massage chair “lingo.”
 We’ll break down the most important things to look for so you can find your perfect massage chair with ease.
-If you want to know more about each features, make sure to check out the Massage Chair Glossary.
+If you want to know more about each feature, make sure to check out the Massage Chair Glossary.
 Remember that these are the features that we consider to make the largest difference in your massage.
-There are many other features, but not all deliver substantial benefits.
+There are many other functions, but not all deliver substantial benefits.

 There are numerous massage techniques used to achieve relaxation, pain relief, and detoxification.
 From Deep Tissue to Shiatsu, make sure you know the type of massage that you like and that the chair you purchase offers that option.
 Learn more about the different massage techniques and their benefits.